 Whether it's for £5,000 or £1 million - we can help you find the right invoice finance option at the lowest rate.

 For many years invoice financing has provided businesses with an alternative form of borrowing.
-However, it is only in the last few years that businesses have really started to use this form of finance to improve cash flow.
+However, it is only in the last few years that businesses have really started to use this form of business finance to improve cash flow.

 If your business struggles with late paying customers, it is likely your cash flow also struggles.
 Although some businesses have an effective credit control department, it may not be possible to wait lengthy periods for customers to pay.
 Every business relies on a healthy cash flow, although it is often small businesses and startups which feel the financial pressure from unpaid invoices quickly.